skyout/stylus-styleguide/README.md

 <a name="mixins">Mixins</a>
 ------

-Mixins are declared using the `@mixin` declaration.
-Mixins should be housed in a file called `_mixins.sass`.
+Mixins are declared using the `function` type declaration.
+Mixins should be housed in a file called `_mixins.styl`.
 Mixins are used for code that is frequently repeated through the stylesheets, but may not necessarily correspond to a single element or class.

 * Mixin names should follow dashed, lowercase formatting.
 * Mixins should be order alphabetically by their title for organization.